Scottish-Tech-Army/soundscape-backend/docs/architecture.md

+# Overview

+This documents the architecture of how both Android and iOS back ends for Soundscape work.
+While they are very different, there are some common components; after this overview section there are sections that describe the iOS and Android architectures in detail.

+The different resources are split into five resource groups.

+- There is a diagnostics RG, `soundscape-diags`.
+This contains the following shared Log Analytics queries for both iOS and Android, and an action group (which is logically an endpoint for alert notifications).

+- There is a shared RG, `soundscape-shared`.
+This contains

+    - DNS zones for external traffic

+    - An Azure Front Door instance which routes incoming traffic for iOS and for Photon Server to the correct endpoint.

+    - A Log Analytics workspace which stores logs and metrics from Azure Front Door.

+    - Some alert rules

+- There is an iOS instance RG, described in detail in the [iOS Architecture](#ios-architecture) section below.
+This contains an Azure PostGreSQL database and an Azure Container App to serve the data from it.
+New iOS instances can be created and the traffic cut over as required (for example to allow configuration changes).

+- There is an Android instance RG, described in detail in the [Android Architecture](#android-architecture) section below.
+This contains a storage account with tile data, used by the Cloudflare components, and tooling to update that storage account's content regularly.
+As for iOS, new instances can be created and the Cloudflare configuration cut over as required (for example to allow configuration changes).

+- Finally, there is a Photon Server RG, which is not yet fully complete (and is not currently live).
+That contains a Photon Server that handles Android search traffic, fronted by the shared Front Door instance.

 # iOS Architecture

 This repository contains code that allows the deployment of a back end for the [Soundscape iPhone app](https://apps.apple.com/gb/app/soundscape/id6459021379).
 The app calculates its location, converts that to OpenStreetMap tile format, and uses that to build an HTTP GET request that retrieves a JSON file of [OpenStreetMap](https://www.openstreetmap.org) data showing known locations in the area.
 The back end (this repository) constructs, stores, and returns that data.